- Valvoline does not endorse any of the products or manufacturers listed above. Use at your own risk.

 If there was ever a time to get a full-service inspection just in case, it’s right before sending your child away to live on their own for the first time.

 A service station will be able to check the belts, brakes, shocks, coolant system, transmission—and of course, change the oil.
-We promise you’ll sleep easier knowing that an expert has looked over your kid’s vehicle.
+You’ll sleep easier knowing that an expert has looked over your kid’s vehicle.

 Even if your kid is responsible and organized, there’s a good chance they’ll forget to regularly check the fluid levels in their vehicle.